Ayehu/custom-activities/Azure/AzureCreateSnapshot/README.md

 DOCUMENT: https://docs.microsoft.com/en-us/rest/api/compute/snapshots/createorupdate#code-try-0

-MANDATORY FIELDS WHEN DOWNLOAD A FILE:
+MANDATORY FIELDS WHEN CREATE A FILE:

 a.
 TenantID: How to get: Bellow
 b.
 ClientID: How to get: Bellow